Piemaker/automated-vegetation-system/README.md

 ![Notification Page](https://media.milanote.com/p/images/1M4WrC19bgf5dE/gU5/image.png)

 ***

+### Uplaod Page
+The user can upload an image and if it's of a valid fomrat and size (PNG/JPEG max 5MB) then the image will be compressed to 224*224 pixels and converted to JPEG to be suitable for the python server to handle it, the image is then sent to the python server and processed, and the returned image object is then saved in the datebase for later view.

+***

+### View Image Page
+Here the use can view the latest processed images from the deep learning algorithim giving important information about the stage of the plant and if it's infected or not, the user can view older and newer images just like in the stats page.

 ## Tools
 This is a web application using :
    1. HTML to define the content of web pages (later used a templating engine (EJS).